 “We hope the BSA and the lawyers who supported this plan will take this result as sending a message that the plan they proposed was fundamentally unacceptable to a large bloc of survivors,” Attorney Zalkin said in a press release.
 “There are probably some bruised feelings as a result of this process, but people need to get over that.
 We have been focused since day one on working to achieve a plan that provides fair compensation for all survivors who experienced sexual abuse in the Boy Scouts.
 We will be working with the other parties in the case to bring about that outcome.”

 Please read our press release to learn more.

 Fighting for Survivors from Coast to Coast

 With offices in California and New York, The Zalkin Law Firm advocates for survivors nationwide.
 Attorney Zalkin, our firm’s founder, has played a key role in negotiating numerous global settlements to benefit survivors of sexual assault and abuse.
-No case is too complex for our firm.
+No case is too complex for our boy scout sex abuse attorney or law firm.
 To date, we have taken on countless abusers and the powerful institutions that protected them, such as the Catholic Church, Jehovah's Witnesses, and colleges and universities.

 Call (800) 477-2989 or send us a message online to contact a member of our national trial team.